appleboy/scp-action/README.md

 ```
 3. Set `tar_dereference` and `rm` variable to `true` in the YAML file
 4. Avoid putting the `port` value through a variable
-5. Convert the target path to a bash path:
+5. Convert the target path to a Unix path:
 ```diff
   - name: Copy to Windows
       uses: appleboy/scp-action@v0.1.4